vivi-su/vivi-capstone/README.md

 ## Overview
 **Kid's Fun Zone** is a capstone project in Web development program at @BrainStation Vancouver.
 The primary aim behind creating this application was to delve deep into the inner workings of JavaScript within a React-based environment.

-This application features three entertaining games: **Drumming on the keyboard**, **Drawing on the Canva** and **Whack-a-Mole**.
+This application features three entertaining games: **Drumming on the keyboard**, **Drawing on the Canvas** and **Whack-a-Mole**.
 While I possessed a basic understanding of pure vanilla JavaScript for these games, I was relatively new to working with React.

 To further enhance the application's personalization, I implemented JWT for authentication purposes and incorporated fun jokes into backend database, and integrated beloved Disney charactors from the Disney API.
 Additionally, I leveraged Three.js and Gasp.js for animation, injecting a dynnamica and engaging quality into thie app for kids' enjoyment.